Last updated on November 9th, 2023

 The legs feature an easy to use flip-lever locking mechanism that allows photographers to set up in a matter of minutes.

 The head features a 60mm flat base and a 3/8″-16 threaded hole.
-It’s easily removable and results in a tripod that can be fitted with several different sliders, jibs, and other support gear.
+It’s easily removable and results in a tripod fitted with several sliders, jibs, and other support gear.
 The result is a very versatile system that folds up neatly.

 It also includes an S4Pro head that’s natively set up with a one-step bubble counterbalance.
 Users can easily add steps with the push of a button.